-Page length is a subject for debate when it comes to the resume.
+Page length of is a subject for debate when it comes to the resume.
 Should you fill up the whole page?
-When are multiple pages okay?
+When are multiple pages okay for a resume?
 How many pages is too many?

-Instead of thinking about page length as the important piece to the puzzle, focus instead on what will best show your qualifications to the employer.
-Although format is important, content is king on the resume.
+Although format in a resume is important, content is king on the resume.
 This series of guidelines will help you determine whether or not a specific piece of information should stay on your resume.

 First, ask yourself if that experience or skill is relevant to your current job goal.

 Perhaps your prior job was almost the same as your current goal.
 Maybe you had similar responsibilities, but a different job title.
 It’s possible that the position isn’t directly relevant, but has transferable skills that apply to your current job goal.

 For example, if you have three relevant experiences, but one is significantly less important or less valuable than the other two, you may want to either tone it down or find a way to differentiate the experiences.

 For example, if you are applying to a tech-related field, you probably would list the most recent software and operating systems you are familiar with, not everything dating back 20 years.

 These guidelines should assist you in determining what belongs on the resume and what is simply excess information.
 Remember that not everyone s experience will apply to these guidelines, but it can be a good start!